Rdm-jony/level2-assignment-1/README.md

             species: "dog"
         }

-=>Type alias used for both Primitive and non primitive
+- Type aliases can be used for both primitive and non-primitive types
 Example:
         type Animal = {
             name: string,